hapax/hapax.github.io/assets/boring.md

 ```

 Imagine some "super unicode" (sunicode) which converts any symbol into a number.
-The sunicode alphabet may be arbitrarily large, so large, in
+The sunicode alphabet may be arbitrarily large, so we will take it to
-fact, that it may as well *consist of every natural number*
+consist of every natural number $\mathbb{N}$.
-$\mathbb{N}$.
 Then a finite description in sunicode is just a finite sequence
 of natural numbers.
 So we have to count these!